Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-Draughts are a major cause of low temperatures inside homes.
-A humid home costs more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts increase the likelihood of low temperatures inside houses.
+A cold house costs more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you can feel external air flowing in or the air is clear from a crack or a gap that is, it is probably a gap or hole which requirements sealing in somehow.
+If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap that is, it’s probably a gap or an opening that requirements sealing in somehow.
 Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that let air in or out within your home require sealing.
-For example, if an open fireplace is not in use, it may cause draughts and should be sealed off.
-Landlords and property managers are accountable for making sure that these draughts are stopped as much as imaginable.
+Gaps greater than 3mm that allow air in or out from the home require sealing.
+For instance, if an open fireplace isn’t in use it can create draughts.
+This should be shut from.
+Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent imaginable.

-There is no require to block holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the building when the home is heated and cools so that they can still be closed and opened rather than securing.
-We will check all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps in the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure as the home warms and cools so that they can still be shut and opened, rather than sticking.
+We will check all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections